t0rzz/SamLoader-Reloaded/README.md

 GUI: Run with `samloader-gui` or `python -m samloader.gui` to open a simple graphical interface supporting Check Update, Download, and Decrypt.

 List known CSC regions: run `samloader --listregions` to print known CSC codes and names and exit.
-Example:
+The list is comprehensive and maintained:
+- It first tries to fetch the latest list from this repository (t0rzz/samloader) and caches it locally.
+- If offline, it falls back to the cached file, then to a packaged dataset shipped with samloader.
+Example output lines:
 - BTU (United Kingdom, no brand)
 - ITV (Italy, no brand)